jgottzen/ya-tree.nvim/README.md

 - `YaTreeOpen files path=/path/to/other/directory` Open the sidebar and focus  the `files` panel and changes the root to the path `/path/to/other/directory`.
 - `YaTreeOpen files path=%` Open the sidebar, and expand the `files` panel to the path of the current buffer.
 - `YaTreeOpen no-focus git_status` Open the sidebar and the `git_status` panel, but keep the current window focused.
+- `YaTreeOpen call_hierarchy direction=outgoing` Open the sidebar and the `call_hierarchy` panel, with outgoing calls.

 The lua api is: